Can you refuse a breathalyzer test in Hawaii?

 What to do if you face DUI charges:

 If you have been arrested for a DUI/OUI, you should contact an experienced criminal defense attorney right away.
+A qualified local lawyer will understand Hawaii’s specific laws and can evaluate whether your rights were violated, the traffic stop was lawful, or if the testing procedures were flawed.
 Our experienced lawyers will review the details of your arrest and work with you to see if the charges can be reduced or even get the case dismissed.

 Don’t let a criminal DUI conviction threaten your future, contact our office for a free, no-commitment consultation today.